Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Thermos:

-This was a life saver on the road.
-Thermos Stainless King 40 ounce holds hot water for 24 hours, super convenient to make coffee or an instant hot meal in the middle of breathtaking Icelandic nowhere 😊 Perfect for driving the Ring Road or longer day hikes in the Highlands (like the epic loop hike in Landmannalaugar).
+This was a lifesaver on the road.
+The Stainless King 40-ounce thermos holds hot water for 24 hours, super convenient to make coffee or an instant hot meal in the middle of breathtaking Icelandic nowhere 😊

 Collapsible cups: